syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/000_Using_sql_driver_with_Oracle.md

     **varchar2** or **clob** column type.
 (The maximum length of the messages can be set using the log-msg-size() option.)
 For details, see the following example.

-- The Oracle Instant Client used by {{ site.product.short_name }} supports only the
-    following character sets:

-  - Single-byte character sets: US7ASCII, WE8DEC, WE8MSWIN1252, and
-        WE8ISO8859P1

-  - Unicode character sets: UTF8, AL16UTF16, and AL32UTF8

 ### Example: Using the sql() driver with an Oracle database